Models of Scientific Communities and Social Epistemology:

 Promoting Diverse Collaborations, with Michael Schneider and Hannah Rubin, In The Dynamics of Science: Computational Frontiers in History and Philosophy of Science, Forthcoming

 Power, Bargaining, and Collaboration, with Justin P. Bruner, in Scientific Collaboration and Collective Knowledge, 2017

 I’m using tools from evolutionary modeling to assess and expand work in philosophy on the evolution of moral emotions.

-When it’s Good to Feel Bad: Evolutionary Models of Guilt and Apology, with Sarita Rosenstock, Working Paper, 2016
+When it’s Good to Feel Bad: An Evolutionary Model of Guilt and Apology, (official link) with Sarita Rosenstock, Frontiers in Robotics and AI, 2018

-Deus Ex Machina: a Cautionary Tale For Naturalists , with P. Kyle Stanford, Elliott Wagner, and Nathan Fulton, Analyse & Kritik, 2012
+Deus Ex Machina: a Cautionary Tale For Naturalists , (official link) with P. Kyle Stanford, Elliott Wagner, and Nathan Fulton, Analyse & Kritik, 2012